17 Amazing Things to do in Madeira

 One of the most unique things to do in Madeira is to drive through a waterfall!

 Cascata dos Anjos is fed by a Levada; one of numerous irrigation channels that transport water around the island for agriculture.
-It falls down a sheer rock face on road ER101 just outside of Ponda do Sol.
+It falls down a sheer rock face on road ER101 just outside of Ponda do Sol; one of the most beautiful places in Madeira.

-The road gets quite narrow around the waterfall but if it’s not too busy there’s a small space you can pull up, get out and watch cars drive through it.
+The road is quite narrow around the waterfall but if it’s not too busy there’s a small space you can pull up, get out and watch cars drive through it.

-The trail winds its way through the enchanting Queimadas Forestry Park, starting at the Queimadas’ House which looks like it’s been plucked from the pages of a fairytale.
+The trail winds through the enchanting Queimadas Forestry Park, starting at the Queimadas’ House which looks like it’s been plucked from the pages of a fairytale.

 Following a Levada, water is ever-present and it seems like at every corner, you’ll meet another waterfall.